 Much more accurate.

-So the term “fibrous septae” or “cellulite septae” is downright wrong and based on erroneous presumptions about the nature of cellulite, which have been debunked for more than 15 years now.
+So the term “fibrous septae” or “cellulite septae” is downright wrong and based on erroneous assumptions about the nature of cellulite, which have been debunked for more than 15 years now.

 Yet most cellulite “experts” still talk about “septae” in cellulite.